This section provides information and guidance that will support managers in the NHS to positively respond to concerns raised.

 Guidance for clinical managers

-Responding to concerns: a guide for doctors who manage staff - This BMA guidance aims to help managers of other healthcare professionals better manage concerns raised to them.
+Responding to concerns: a guide for doctors who manage staff: this British Medical Association (BMA) guidance aims to help managers of other healthcare professionals better manage concerns raised to them.